Fans of Chase Ultimate Rewards can maximize points earning by juggling these three top-tier rewards cards.

 One of the most commonly recommended combinations consists of three of Chase’s powerhouse rewards cards – the Chase Freedom®, Chase Freedom Unlimited® and Chase Sapphire Preferred® Card.
 All three include generous rewards rates that make it easy to rack up points, and the Sapphire Preferred offers a higher value on those points when redeemed for travel through the Ultimate Rewards Portal.

 Plus, the Chase Freedom Unlimited recently revamped its sign-up offer – allowing cardholders to earn 3 percent cash back on up to $20,000 in purchases in the first year.
+(This offer is no longer available on our site as of Oct.
+10, 2019.)
 This unlocks the potential for even more rewards, making it a great time to take advantage of this card combination.

 Read on to see why juggling these three cards might be your best bet.

 Chase Freedom, Chase Freedom Unlimited and Chase Sapphire Preferred: At a glance

 Each of these credit cards offers a unique rewards rate, focused on racking up points on a different area of spending.
 The Chase Sapphire Preferred, for example, earns the most points on travel and restaurant purchases.

 Chase Freedom Unlimited®